manzur-shaheed/ms-employee-tracker/README.md

 mshaheed$
 ```

-Please watch this [video](https://drive.google.com/file/d/1jLAbYzBIuzytTycfBBPaeWNmKEw6ofr6/view?usp=sharing) to see how the application works.
+Please watch this [video](https://drive.google.com/file/d/1NFPl5NwBWM6kKEk708Dae26MBMayARpR/view?usp=sharing) to see how the application works.

 ## Contribution Guidelines
 You can expand this app by adding more menus and features.
+Also referential integrity check can be added for record deletion, it is currently not implemented.
 ## License
 MIT License